-Still reeling from the death of her twin sister and learning to live with a crippling injury, Mori finds herself dropped on her father’s doorstep by the foster care system, even though she had never met him before.
+Jo Walton’s Among Others tells the story of 14-year-old Mori Phelps, who has fled her home in the hills of Wales to escape her half-mad and magical mother.
+Still reeling from the death of her twin sister and learning to live with a crippling injury, Mori finds herself dropped on her father’s doorstep by the foster care system, even though she has never met him before.
 When his sisters insist on sending her away to an upper-class boarding school, Mori finds herself removed once again from all that is familiar, including the fairy companions that she grew up with.

 As a Hugo and Nebula award winner, you would expect Among Others to be something quite different and new.
 It absolutely delivers.
 Admittedly, I don’t read a lot of fantasy any more, but I’ve certainly read my share of farmer boy adventure novels.
 Mori is no farmboy; her journey is the metaphorical one of adolescence.
 Left alone in an English town where her Welsh accent marks her permanently as an outsider, Mori struggles to find connections with others.
 Alone and lonely, she wishes that she had people that she could talk to, who understood her the way that her family in Wales does.
 Like many lonely children, she turns towards books to entertain her as she tries to survive the last few years of her education.
 And it is books that provide salvation for her, as she finds her way into a science fiction book club at the library, where she finally meets some other young people worth talking to.
 Although I did not recognize most of the books that Mori discusses with such passion, Walton provides enough context that it was easy to follow along.
 Mori certainly provides an education for the reader of most of the major science fiction authors and I’m certain that serious science fiction fans will enjoy that element of the novel.